Mwiche96/OhMyGrid/docs/impact.md

 ### Use by Major Institutions

 Organizations such as the **World Bank** and the **International Energy Agency (IEA)** rely on OpenStreetMap data for regional and continental energy analyses.
+Of the 1,072 open energy related datasets released by the World Bank on EnergyData.info, 533 energy-related datasets depend on OpenStreetMap.
 In many cases, OpenStreetMap provides the **only available** source of open, accessible infrastructure data.
 Making such data publicly available adds considerable **societal value** for planning and clean energy transitions, while also creating **economic value** for the private sector.

 One of the major global challenges in the clean energy transition is the modernization and expansion of transmission infrastructure.
 The IEA emphasizes the need for reliable data and collaborative platforms to support this effort: